mhausenblas/imgn/functions/README.md

 # 2. update Go source code (add functionality, fix bugs)

-# 3. create a new binary which is automagically synced into SAM runtime:
+# 3. create new binaries which are also automagically synced into the local SAM runtime:
 $ make build
 ```